intermine/im-docs/docs/intermine/intermine.rst

 InterMine JARs are published on JCenter: https://bintray.com/intermineorg

-To put this on your classpath add the correct dependencies, e.g.
+To put these on your classpath, add the correct dependencies, e.g.

 Maven
 ------